JoinUs4Health/Organisation/technical/platform/information_security_overview.md

 | how they became aware of the platform                              | optional | no               |

 ## User Authentication
 The authentication of the user is done by WordPress (the base of the platform) internally.
-Other systems as the Conference-Platform and the Questionnaire-System are connected via our own LDAP-Server.
+Other systems as the Conference-Platform and the Questionnaire-System are connected via their APIs with WordPress as the primary system.

+## Security
+- all connections are TLS encrypted (at least v1.3, only high ciphers)
+- database separation for personal data (user profiles) and platform data (other content)
+- automatic updates for all used systems
+- operational requirements for all administrators, please see `requirements_administration`